trustyplugins/category-ajax-filter/readme.txt

 == Screenshots ==

 1. **Create New Filter**: Select your post type to get started.
-2. **Add Filter Modules**: Choose from Search, Dropdown, Checkbox, Reset, and more filter types.
+2. **Add Filter Modules**: Choose from Search, Dropdown, Checkbox, Reset and more filter types.
-3. **Customize Filter Design**: Control colors, backgrounds, borders, spacing, and styling for each filter module.
+3. **Customize Filter Design**: Control colors, backgrounds, borders, spacing and styling for each filter module.
 4. **Enable Color Swatches**: Switch a Checkbox filter from plain checkboxes to color swatches with one toggle.
 5. **Customize Post/Product Items**: Add and style individual post modules like price, title, image, author, date, add to cart and more.
-6. **Responsive Design**: Switch between desktop, tablet, and mobile views to customize layouts for each device.
+6. **Responsive Design**: Switch between desktop, tablet and mobile views to customize layouts for each device.
 7. **Live Demos**: View real-world examples of filters with wordpress posts, woocommerce, custom post types, taxonomies and stunning layouts.

 == Changelog ==